Group-Assignment-CS725-ODU-Spring2016/in-class-homework/icw3.md

 ```
 ---------------------------------------------------

-2.Bar chart of passing yards per player (best displayed as a horizontal bar chart), with conference as color
+###2.
+Bar chart of passing yards per player (best displayed as a horizontal bar chart), with conference as color

 ![R image](barchar-football.png)
 Embedding R code in Markdown: